lfulmer35/ArkansasPlanning/brainstorm.md

 ### Summary
 Moving to a temporary location provides the opportunity to live in an area before making the final decision.
-It also provides the ability to spend more time exploring and seeing the benefits or downsides to additional areas.
+It also provides the ability to spend more time exploring and seeing the benefits or downsides to areas of interest.
-#### Advantages
+#### Advantages :thumbsup:
  * Try before you buy
  * More time for explortation
  * Ability to make more informed decision